Connect with a certified trainer for free

 When to see a doctor

-If you experience symptoms of a lumbar herniated disc, such as leg pain, that doesn’t resolve within a few days, you should see your doctor.
+If you experience symptoms of a lumbar herniated disc, such as radiating leg pain, that doesn’t resolve within a few days, you should see your doctor.
 If you have any progressive weakness in your legs or any associated bowel or bladder changes, you should seek medical attention immediately.
 Your doctor will conduct a physical examination to see if you have muscle weakness or loss of sensation.
-He or she may ask you to lie on your back and raise your leg, called a straight leg test.
-If this movement causes pain in your leg, it’s a strong indication that you have a herniated disc.
+He or she may ask you to lie on your back and raise your leg, which is called a straight leg test.
+If this movement causes pain in your leg, it’s a strong indication that you have a herniated lumbar disc.

 Non-operative treatment